jbuck95/DictionaryMaker/README.md

 - multiple dictionarys
 - to get autocompletion with plugins like

-## has 4 commands to edit the dictionary:
+## 4 commands to edit the dictionary:

 ![commands](commands.png)